Project PEOLC17

 Project activities

-This systematic review will aim to establish:
+This systematic review established:

-1. The extent to which occupational therapists are involved in interventions targeting adult informal carers within the UK as described within the research literature
+1. The extent to which occupational therapists are involved in interventions targeting adult carers within the UK as described within the research literature

 2. The quality of research evidence that has been produced relating to these interventions